 - Open the ExpressVPN installer and follow the instructions ot install the app.

-Once the app is installed, open it and click Sign In.
+Once the app is installed, open it, enter your activation code found on your dashboard, and click Sign In.

 Choose whether you want ExpressVPN to launch at startup when you turn on or reboot your Mac.